NOAA-PMEL/PyFerret/README.md

 it does not install PyFerret.

 ## Anaconda Installation - Linux, OS X, and Windows 10/bash

+*Note: If you are updating an existing conda installation of PyFerret, you should only need to update the existing installation using `conda update -n FERRET pyferret` (assuming `FERRET` is the name of the environment used).
+Or you can install under a new environment name if you wish to keep multiple versions of PyFerret.
+You may first need to update conda itself `conda update --all` before updating PyFerret.*

 Download and install minicoda for your system from [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html) Note that Windows 10 bash must use the Linux version!